CircuitVerse/CircuitVerseDocs/docs/chapter4/8misc.md

 Splitters split high bitwidth wires (buses) into lower bitwidth wires(buses) and vice versa.
 It is the only two-way circuit element in CircuitVerse.

 The bitwidth may be split into equal parts or unequal parts.
-Consider that you have a 4 bitwith bus.
+Consider that you have a 4 bitwidth bus.
 You may split it into equal or unequal parts as shown below:

 - Equal parts: 4 -> 1 1 1 1
 - Unequal parts: 4 -> 1 2 1